 Location: Petite Piton

-The SMMA is a local fisheries management authority and was formed back in 1995 to deal with increasing competition between pot and seine fishermen, yachts, divers and recreational users as well as to try and stop the degradation of the marine area as a result of overfishing, damaging fishing practices such as gill nets, land based sources of pollution, anchoring and unregulated diving.
+The SMMA is a local fisheries management authority and was formed back in 1995 to deal with increasing competition between pot and seine fishermen, yachts, divers and recreational users as well as to try and stop the degradation of the marine area as a result of overfishing, damaging fishing practices such as gill nets, land-based sources of pollution, anchoring and unregulated diving.
 The SMMA is responsible for managing two areas along the West Coast of St Lucia.
 The first covers around 11km of coastline and stretches from Caribe Pointe in the South to Blanche point in the North (Soufriere Marine Management Area).
-The second runs from Blanche point to Marigot (Canaries/Anse la Raye Marine Management Area).
-The coastline is zoned into marine reserves, fishing priority areas, yacht mooring areas, recreational areas and multiple use areas.
+The second runs from Blanche Point to Marigot (Canaries/Anse la Raye Marine Management Area).
+The coastline is zoned into marine reserves, fishing priority areas, yacht mooring areas, recreational areas, and multiple-use areas.
 The marine reserves help maintain biodiversity by protecting important habitats and giving fish a safe haven.
-This helps increase fish productivity which then overspills into the fishing priority areas.
-Fish stocks have doubled in the fishing priority areas since the establishment of the SMMA back in 1995.
+This helps increase fish productivity, which then overspills into the fishing priority areas.
+Fish stocks had doubled in the fishing priority areas since the establishment of the SMMA back in 1995.
 With the success of the SMMA now apparent, local marine users now wildly support something that many people were initially opposed to.